Measuring Depth of Matroids

 To illustrate that this is a real problem, consider the following example with the Fano matroid~$F_7$ (i.e., the projective plane over the binary field), which is illustrated in \Cref{fig:fanoex}.
 The matroid $M_1=F_7\contract f$ (where $f\in E(F_7)$) consists of three parallel pairs in a line.
 The matroid $M_2=F_7\setminus f$ is representable over, say, the reals $\mathbb{R}$.
 Obviously, $M_1$ is a c$^*$-transformation of~$M_2$.
-However, there is no $\mathbb{R}$-representation $\ve A$ of $M_2$ such that $\ve A$ can be c$^*$-transformed to a representation of $M_1$; otherwise, we could get an $\mathbb{R}$-representation of the Fano $F_7$, which is impossible.
+However, if there was an $\mathbb{R}$-representation $\ve A$ of $M_2$ such that $\ve A$ can be c$^*$-transformed to a representation of $M_1$, then the three lines of $M_2$ which formerly contained $f$ in $F_7$ would need to have a point in common in the representation $\ve A$, in order to yield a representation of $M_1$ after any contraction.
+Hence, we would get an $\mathbb{R}$-representation of the Fano $F_7$, which is impossible.

 To answer the previous questions, we prove:

 \begin{theorem}[\Cref{cor:csdmatrixeq} and \Cref{cor:csxxmatrixeq}] Let $\veAm$ be a matrix over a field $\FF$ and $M=M(\ve A)$ be the matroid represented by $\ve A$.
 Then, for any $\gamma\in\{$`c$^*\!$', `d$^*\!$', `c$^*\!$d', `cd$^*\!$'$\,\}$, the $\gamma$-depth of the matrix $\ve A$ equals the $\gamma$-depth of the matroid~$M$. \end{theorem}